g0nz4I0/g0nz4I0/README.md

 ###

-I'm Gonzalo, a Computer Engineering student in the TU of Valencia 🇪🇸.
+I'm Gonzalo, a Computer Engineering student in the TU of Valencia.

 As a self learner I learnt **C++** and nowadays I develop **firmware** 🖥️ for **embedded systems** ⚙️ in **C** and **Modern C++**.